 Font tweaks can be identified by the title of the group they affect and the small arrow which opens additional options.

-You can also click text on a page to display its tweaks in the Style Editor.
+You can also click text on a page to display its tweaks in Site Styles.
 Click Show All to return to the full list.

 Change a font style

 Click a font or typography tweak to open its additional options, including font name, size, and letter spacing.

 Depending on the specific text and template, you can adjust the typography options listed in the table below.
 Additional style options and tweaks are available for different fonts and templates.

-Select or search for a Google or Typekit font.
-You'll see a limited, curated selection of our top Google and Typekit fonts in this menu.
+Select or search for a Google or Adobe Font.
+You'll see a limited, curated selection of our top Google and Adobe Fonts in this menu.
 Scroll down and click Show All Fonts to browse our full library, or use the search field at the top of the menu if you already know the name of a font you want to use.

 Use the slider or manually enter a font size.